Would GM have done better in the 1960s and 1970s under Alfred Sloan?

 Did GM allow itself to get stretched too thin?

 Of course, bringing to the U.S. a foreign design would have been more costly than badge engineering a Chevrolet.
-So it is understandable — at least to a certain degree — that GM was so ginger about drawing from its foreign parts bin.
+Thus, it is understandable that GM was ginger about drawing from its foreign arms.

 Share your reactions to this post with a comment below or a note to the editor.